 There are thousands of plants that qualify as weeds in North Carolina lawns, gardens, and flower beds.
-They are classified in several ways:
+They are classified in several ways:- By life cycle

 - Annuals complete their life cycle in one year, such as crabgrass or chickweed.